Financial-Times/origami/README.md

 Within a given container element, converts dates to ftTime (see above) and periodically updates their values.
 Within the container all `<time>` elements with `o-date` in `data-o-component` will be updated.
 If a given `<time>` element contains an element with the class `o-date__printer` the relative time will be output here, otherwise it will replace the contents of the entire `<time>` element.
 Once the `<time>` element has been formatted by o-date, the attribute `data-o-date-js` is added, enabling conditional styling and/or hiding the date until it is correctly formatted.

   * `el`: An `HTMLElement` within which to scan for `o-date` elements.
 If the element itself is a `<time>` element with `o-date` in `data-o-component`, then o-date will run directly on this element rather than querying for suitable elements within it.

+If the `el` is a valid `<time>` element, the resulting o-date instance will be returned; otherwise, an array of created instances will be returned.

+#### o-date#destroy()

+Call on any instances to stop processing date updates and release the item reference.

 ---